 Back to Top

-The New 2025 DnD Monster Manual: What to Expect
+The New 2025 DnD Monster Manual (First Look)

 We dig into Wizards of the Coast’s plans for the new Dungeons & Dragons Monster Manual launching in 2025.